-Red-eye in a photo happens with the flash being reflected by the retina of persons eye.
-As built-in flash is near and in straight line to the lens, so this is a common problem with built-in flashes.
+Red-eye is a photo that happens with the flash being reflected by the retina of a person’s eye.
+As built-in flash is near and in a straight line to the lens, so this is a common problem with built-in flashes.

-This problem can be removed by using external flash as they are used at a particular angle to the lens and are further away from lens and light is not reflected directly back at the lens and red-eye doesn’t become a problem.
+This problem can be removed by using external flashes as they are used at a particular angle to the lens and are further away from the lens and light is not reflected directly back at the lens and red-eye doesn’t become a problem.

-Built-in flash have limited light that we can use, but external flash can make it look as if light is coming from all directions.
+The built-in flash has limited light that we can use, but external flash can make it look as if the light is coming from all directions.
 This can be achieved by bouncing the lights from the ceiling or the walls, making the light appear softer and less harsh.

-External flash is capable of illuminating the entire room rather than just a part as in case of built-in flash.
+External flash is capable of illuminating the entire room rather than just a part as in the case of the built-in flash.

-Built-in flash are capable to illuminate a subject upto 1 to 3 meters, while extenal flashes have high power the can illuminate a subject located at more than 10 meters away.
+A built-in flash is capable to illuminate a subject up to 1 to 3 meters, while external flashes have high power the can illuminate a subject located more than 10 meters away.

-So if you are using a built-in flash to take a photo of a far subject than the result will be under-exposed.
+So if you are using a built-in flash to take a photo of a far subject then the result will be under-exposed.
 While external flash can illuminate a larger area.

-The main disadvantage of External flash is its large size and too expensive.
-Means you need a big camera bag to carry it around.
-Then you need to learn and experiment different camera setting and camera’s relationship to flash.
+The main disadvantage of External flash is its large size and being too expensive.
+This means you need a big camera bag to carry it around.
+Then you need to learn and experiment with different camera settings and camera’s relationships to flash.
 As even getting a costly camera and flash will not solve your problem.